 For more info about Oxford’s coolest neighbourhood, check out my guide to Jericho, Oxford!

 My favourite pizza restaurant in Oxford has an outdoor covered area with heated seats and static heaters.
 The inside is very cosy with a typical British pub feel.
 But I’m sure we’re all keen for pub gardens in Oxford right now!

 The wood-fired pizzas at White Rabbit are excellent with lots of different toppings and several vegan options.
 They also serve a wide selection of beers and wines.

-I tried to dine outside in Oxford in summer 2020 but was turned away for not having booked.
+I tried to dine outside in Oxford in the summer here but was turned away for not having booked.
 Make sure to reserve your table at White Rabbit ahead of time!

 Address: 21 Friars Entry, Oxford OX1 2BY.

 This 5-star boutique hotel on Banbury Road is a great place to stay and an even better place to dine outside in Oxford.
 Like the Folly, it’s one of Oxford’s best-known restaurants and the prices reflect that.

 Describing their fare as British with a modern touch, the Old Parsonage serve steaks, fish of the day, guinea fowl, risottos and more.
 If you can afford it, it’s an atmospheric option for those wanting to eat outside in Oxford during summer 2022.

 For a luxurious stay, book a room at the Old Parsonage from £299 per night.

 I’ve mentioned Coconut Tree in so many of my Oxford food blogs now so what’s one more?
 Coconut Tree is now also one of the best Oxford outdoor restaurants thanks to their recently-opened covered seating area.